 LC from Birdgehls joined us for a cruise recently, it was such a pleasure to meet her and she has written a beautiful, and comprehensive review.
 She has also taken some beautiful pictures!
-If you’d like to view it in all it’s pictorial glory, please click here; otherwise, read on….
+If you’d like to view it in all it’s pictorial glory, please click here; otherwise, you can read an excerpt below…

 Arriving at Coles Bay at around 9.30am after a lazy drive from nearby Swansea, I was checked in and boarding the boat fifteen minutes later.
 Luck was on our side where the weather was concerned – it was one of those perfect sunny autumn days, with not a cloud in the sky.

 The Schouten Passage II has the capacity to carry 150 passengers, both on the main deck (the Vista Lounge) and within its premium Sky Lounge, located upstairs.
 I was quite happy downstairs, sitting outside and soaking up the fresh air and sunshine, pottering off to licensed bar for a snack or a glass of vino, if the urge overtook me (which it did, after lunch).

 Everyone has different interests, but I was on this cruise for three reasons: the scenery, the food and to see some of Tasmania’s diverse marine life.
 Luckily, we didn’t have to wait long to see a return for two out of the three.

 Rubbing shoulders with Tasmania’s marine life

 As we were leaving Coles Bay, the crew were quick to point out a couple of White-bellied Sea Eagles, perched on a nearby tree.
 As we watched, two other eagles flew into their territory and the four engaged in what was basically an airborne brawl.
 This as we were told by the skipper, was a rare sight indeed.
 We circled back to watch the fight, continuing on our way once the original pair had secured their territory and settled back onto their tree.